 It’s important to note that the greatest value of these nonpharmaceutical interventions comes in a layered approach.
 Epidemiologists are increasingly referring to this as the “Swiss cheese” defense, based on the “Swiss Cheese Model” James Reason introduced in 1990 to address workplace risks.
 The thinking goes that each layer of protection has some weaknesses or “holes.”
 People may forget to wear their masks or not wash their hands as often as they should.
 They may cough into their hands instead of into their sleeve or forget to avoid touching their face.
 However, by relying on a range of strategies, there is another “layer” or safeguard available to stop viral transmission should one strategy be circumvented.

-What camp has taught us about nonpharmaceutical interventions
+What camp has taught us about the effectiveness of nonpharmaceutical interventions

-We also now have evidence that this reliance on nonpharmaceutical interventions works.
-Recent studies of overnight camps provide an interesting look at the benefit of layering these interventions.
+Through research, such as the ACA study and published papers in the US and around the world on child congregate settings and SARS-CoV-2 transmission, we now have evidence that this reliance on nonpharmaceutical interventions works.
+Several recent studies of overnight camps provide an interesting look at the benefit of layering these interventions.
 Camps also provide a particularly unique perspective in that they offer insight into a cross-section of adult and youth populations, giving lessons learned here applicability in a range of other settings, including daycare, K-12 schools, and higher education institutions, as well as offices, gymnasiums, hair salons, and airplanes.